linjiaya/blog/blog/README.md

 - [ ] pageSize & readTime of per Post.
 - [ ] frontMatter generator.
 Auto generate author, title, tags, categories.
 - [x] content loader for loading iframe resource. [see detail](/#iframe-loader)
+- [ ] live preview. the `vue component` can run in the Post with editing the code in real time

 ### UI improvement